Kitura/kitura.dev/content/docs/guides/getting-started/installation.md

 ---
 #Installation

 To use Kitura, you first need to install Swift.
-You can install Swift on MacOS and/or Linux.
+You can install Swift on macOS and/or Linux.

-Kitura works on both MacOS and Linux, so choose whichever platform you prefer.
+Kitura works on both macOS and Linux, so choose whichever platform you prefer.

 ---

-##Install Swift on MacOS
+##Install Swift on macOS

 Download and install the latest version of [Xcode](https://developer.apple.com/xcode/) from the App Store.